Skarsnik/QUsb2snes/docs/index.md

 Multitroid provide a patched version of snes9x with a lua script that allow for external software to communicate with it.
 Get the emulator on http://multitroid.com/.

-Activate the Lua bridge on the device menu of QUsb2Snes then run the multibridge.lua scripts on Snes9x.
+Activate the Lua bridge on the device menu of QUsb2Snes then run the multibridge.lua script from the Bizhawk folder on Snes9x.

 ## BizHawk 2.3.1 (bsnes core recommanded)